13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Samyang 14mm F2.8: (Best budget lens for astrophotography Nikon)

-Why do I consider this an awesome purchase, and in many ways, why is Astrophotography a secret weapon?
+Why do I consider this an excellent purchase, and why is astrophotography a secret weapon in many ways?

-I’ve owned this lens for about 4 years, so I think I’m qualified to give an honest opinion on what this lens is like.
+I’ve owned this lens for about four years, so I can honestly give an opinion.

 Instead, this will be a real-world review based on good, honest experience with this lens over the last few years.

-This is 14 millimeters which are super wide-angle, and on a crop sensor, that equates to about 21 mils.
+This is 14 millimeters, which is super wide-angle, and on a crop sensor, that equates to about 21 mils.

 You can’t change the focal length from this.

-And, yeah, I think it makes shooting with this difficult because you can get to it quite often, and it can make lining up the composition difficult.
+And, yeah, it makes shooting with this difficult because you can get to it quite often, which can make lining up the composition difficult.

 This was purchased primarily for Astrophotography.

-The first strength to focus on this lens is its price is low and quite ridiculous.
+The first strength to focus on this lens is its low price and quite ridiculous.

 So this is a very cheap and lightweight addition to any camera bag that opens up a whole world of possibilities for you in Astrophotography, but what makes it so good?